MBODM/golang-concurrent-download/README.md

 # golang-concurrent-download
-Simple example how to handle concurrent downloads in Go
+Simple example of how to do concurrent downloads in Go